alex-ulnv/sudoku_solver_api/README.md

 * Configurations `settings.py` file allows to specify:
 	* For how long the user will remain authenticated (i.e. token expiration time)
 	* Whether the history of the user should be deleted, when the user is deleted

-## Design considerations
-* Framework: `Flask`
-	* `Flask` is very lightweight.
-We do not have a lot of database configurations, and relatively straight forward functionality
-	* `Django` would be the second choice, since it is highly configurable, but many of those configurations may be overkill for the task at hand.
-Therefore, `Flask` was chosen.
-Django has a great benefit of being highly scalable.
-Going with `Flask` will not necessarily be a theat to scalability, as a `Flask` app can always be merged with a `Django` project later.
-* Database: `SQLite`
-	* `Flask` comes with a well-integrated connection to `SQLite`.
-We would like to have a relationship functionality, therefore NoSQL option might not be sufficient.
-Since we are having only two tables, storing only `String` and `Integer` types, and have only one relation, `SQLite` might have just the right minimum functionality without using much resources.
-* Algorithm for solving the Sudoku:
-	* In the work `A study of Sudoku Solving Algorithms.` by Berggren & Nilsson (2012) several Sudoku solving algorithms were compared.
-Although different algorithms may permorm better under special scenarious (ex. the best-case, or the worst-case), the `backtracking` approach seems to demonstrate the best performance for the average cases.
-Therefore, this algorithm was selected for the Sudoku solver in this service.
-* Authentication: Access Token
-    * This method was selected to nurture the "stateless" property of the API.
-Having an authentication token allows us to bypass a database call when we are authenticating a user, which in result improves the speed.
-The downside is that token will be good until it expires, opening a vulnerability that it could be stolen from the user in some way and be used for authentication.
-However, if stateless property is not critical, we can implement blacklisting of tokens, which will allow us to _invalidate_ a token if the user chooses to logout before the expiration time.
-* Security:
-    * We pass in the API secret key as a system environmental variable to avoid it being stored anywhere.

 ## To run the app
 1. Clone the project:<br>